 - Remind participating authors that presenting in a pre-organized session is the one paper presentation allowed by conference policy.
 Authors should not expect to be able to present a paper in another session.

-Submitting Papers to the Session
+Submitting Abstracts for the Papers within the Session

 Each individual listed by the Organizer will receive an email from the ACSP abstract management system that invites them to submit their paper.